AnzhelikaKoldaeva/Differential_Expression_analysis/README.md

 We find genetic differences of projection neurons using dimensionality reduction techniques and unsupervised machine learning algorithms.
 The results of the algorithm with the experimental verification is published in https://www.jneurosci.org/content/41/30/6449.abstract

-# Description of the main functions
+# The main functions and the data
 "OB_DEA.mat" is the main function that performs the Differential Expression Analysis on the data saved in the file "l2_neurons_olfactory.loom" (Zeisel et al., 2018)

 The external functions used in "OB_DEA.mat":